gohugoio/hugoDocs/content/en/contribute/documentation/index.md

 ```
 ````

 Whitespace trimming is enabled by default.
-To override this behavior and preserve leading and trailing whitespace:
+Use `trim=false` to preserve leading and trailing whitespace.

 ````md {file="content/example.md"}
 ```go-html-template {trim=false}